-The new smaller denominations are not included in the community resales commission described above, but they can serve as Lottery entries (see Lottery below).
-The larger denomination is still included as a Lottery entry, but it cannot win - if it is selected, the winner becomes the next Lottery entry after it in the list that has not been delisted for change.
+The new smaller denominations can serve as Lottery entries (see Lottery below).
+The larger denomination is still calculated as a Lottery entry, but it cannot win - if it is selected, the winner becomes the next Lottery entry after it in the list that has not been delisted for change.